Academic Advising for MAIR Students Entering in August 2019

 This page is designed to help you decide how to initially navigate your options.
 For more detail, we are

-hosting two interactive online advising sessions in June and July - Dates/Times TBA.
+hosting two interactive online advising sessions in July.
+These sessions will be held on July 19 and July 30 at 12 pm eastern.

 Planning Your Schedule